Yankees Icon Derek Jeter Blasts Hall of Fame Voters After Snub

-New York Yankees Icon Derek Jeter Blasts Hall of Fame Voters After Snub
+New York Yankees Icon Derek Jeter Opens Up About Hall of Fame Voter Snub

 New York Yankees legend Derek Jeter was inducted into the Baseball Hall of Fame in 2020.
 The longtime shortstop was one vote away from joining his teammate Mariano Rivera as the only two unanimous first-ballot inductees in MLB Hall of Fame history.